oz/osdb/README.md

 ## Hashing a file

-OSDB uses a custom hash to identify movie files.
+OSDB uses a custom checksum-hash to identify movie files.
+If you ever need
+these:

 ```go
 hash, err := osdb.Hash("somefile.avi")